Chapter 11 Bankruptcy Lawyer on Long Island

 - Expanding or ceasing business operations

-In addition, the court has control over decisions relating to retaining and paying lawyers and entering contracts with vendors and unions.
-The business is also unable to arrange a loan that will begin following the completion of the bankruptcy.
+In addition, the bankruptcy court has control over decisions relating to retaining and paying lawyers and entering contracts with vendors and unions.
+The business is also not allowed to take out any loan that will begin following the completion of the bankruptcy.

 Once chapter 11 is filed, the debtor will automatically assume the identity of the “debtor in possession,” and the automatic stay will prevent creditors from pursuing the debtor while the debtor tries to propose a chapter 11 plan of reorganization.
 Often, the automatic stay also allows the debtor to reach consensual agreements with creditors who were otherwise unwilling to negotiate.

 In Chapter 11 bankruptcy cases, the individual or business who filed has the first opportunity to propose a reorganization plan.
 Restructuring plans vary from case to case and depend on the debtor’s assets, liabilities, and projected income for the plan period.
-For example, some plans involve liquidating assets to repay creditors, while others may focus on downsizing business operations in an effort to decrease expenses.
-Although courts require a high standard before the court will accept the proposed restructuring plan, the court’s main focus is whether the plan is feasible and fair.
+For example, some plans involve liquidating assets to repay creditors, while others may focus on downsizing business operations to decrease expenses.
+Although courts require a high standard before the court will accept the proposed restructuring plan, the court’s primary focus is whether the plan is feasible and fair.
 All creditors holding claims are permitted to vote on whether to accept the Debtor’s plan.
-If creditors approve of the restructuring plan, the court will allow the Debtor the finalize the plan and start consummating its terms.
+If creditors approve of the restructuring plan, the court will allow the Debtor to finalize the plan and consummate its terms.